-If you are a veteran who qualifies for a 100-percent disability rating from the VA, you are entitled to additional benefits not afforded to other veterans.
-Below is a list of benefits for 100% disabled veterans and their dependents.
+If you are a veteran who qualifies for a 100 percent disability rating from the U.S. Department of Veterans Affairs (VA), you are entitled to additional benefits not afforded to other veterans.
+Below is a list of benefits for 100 percent disabled veterans and their dependents.

 When enrolling in the VA health care system, each veteran is assigned to a priority group.
 VA uses priority groups to balance demand for VA health care enrollment with resources.
 Due to your disability status, you will be eligible to enroll in Healthcare Priority Group 1, with no co-payments required.